hkdobrev/csp-php/README.md

 Content Security Policy is a specification developed by W3C and more specificially Web Application Security Working Group.

 Its goal is to make cross-site scripting (XSS), content injection and other attacks quite difficult.
-It considerably improve the security of web applications with limiting what the browser would load and execute.
+It considerably improves the security of web applications by limiting what the browser would load and execute.

 It is a mechanism which allows the server to send to the visitor's browser a set of strict rules to follow.